The Future of Insulin — Will It Be Affordable for the People Who Need It?

 - First biosimilar insulin (Basaglar) was approved in 2015

-- Biosimilar use has increased since 2016 but still only 8.2% of all insulin use
+- Biosimilar use has increased since 2016 but still only 8.2 percent of all insulin use

 Why has it taken so long to produce biosimilar insulins?
 The short answer is patents.
 The insulin glargine patent expired in 2015, making it available for use in other manufacturing.